sinusgamma/Deep-learning-air-pollution-forecaster/README.md

 ## Main Files

+'pollution_forecaster.ipynb' and 'pollution_forecaster.py':
+You can train and load the model from these files, play with the parameters and check the performance.

 'create_data.py': Prepares the daily data from the row datafiles.

-'pollution_forecaster.ipynb' and 'pollution_forecaster.py': Shapes the data to model input, instantiates, trains, tests the model.

 'pollution_model.py': Containes the model and important functions to train it.